cartesi/rollups-node/docs/config.md

 ## `CARTESI_EXPERIMENTAL_SUNODO_VALIDATOR_ENABLED`

-When enabled, the node does not start the authority-claimer service and the Redis server, thus not making claims.
+When enabled, the node does not start Redis.
+It must be configured with an external Redis endpoint.

 * **Type:** `bool`
 * **Default:** `"false"`